gvwilson/sdxpy/en/src/backup/index.md

 ### Time of check/time of use

-Our naming convention for index files will fail if we try to create more than one backup per second.
+Our naming convention for manifests will fail if we try to create more than one backup per second.
 This might seem very unlikely, but many faults and security holes are the result of programmers assuming things weren't going to happen.